Approximate coverage area of

-Q. Why do I need an antenna and modem to get your wireless internet service?
+Q. Why do I need an antenna / modem / router to get your wireless internet service?
 My computer already has wireless;

 can't I just use that?

-A. No. This is a question we hear all the time.
+A. This is a question we hear often.
 The term "wireless" is somewhat ambiguous, and some

 The wireless adapter built into your computer is

-This is a short-range wireless technology, using low-power signals designed to
+This is short-range wireless technology, using low-power signals designed to

 provide network access within a building or small area (usually about 100-300 feet).

 The signal is transmitted from a Wi-Fi router or access point, which needs

 to be connected to an internet provider.

 In contrast, our wireless system uses high-power signals, on different frequencies, to deliver service over long distances

 from our towers (up to 15 miles).
 An outdoor antenna and modem are required to receive our signal.
 Even if you

 were close enough to a tower to receive the signal without an outdoor antenna, your computer's Wi-Fi adapter

-This is basically the same reason you cannot use your home cordless phone as a cellphone.
+This is basically the same reason you cannot use a home cordless phone as a cellphone.
 Both devices are wireless

 but they use different frequencies and protocols and therefore are not interchangable.

 Q. My satellite TV/internet service sometimes stops working during bad weather.
 Does Data Truck suffer from

-A. Not usually.
-The reason satellite service is sometimes problematic is that the signal
+A. Typically No. The reason satellite service is sometimes problematic is that the signal

 is being received from a geostationary